jhipster/jhipster-lite/README.md

 So you can navigate to http://localhost:7471 in your browser.

-These following profiles are available and you can use it to only display the frameworks you want:
+These following profiles are available, and you can use it to only display the frameworks you want:

 - angular
 - react